-It is a couple minutes past noon and I am writing this post to take a breather from the book that I am currently reading.
+It is currently a couple minutes past noon, and I am writing this post to take a breather from the book that I am currently reading.
 I will not drop the title just yet — I am only a quarter into it and I can already tell that it is going to be one of my favorites this year.
 The last chapter I read made me cry.
 Hence, the breather.

 Whenever I say that something had made me cry, I mean to say that it had literally made me cry.
 Tears literally welled up in my eyes, and I am clarifying this because I have a friend who likes to say, “naiyak ako sa kakatawa,” except she means it metaphorically.
 She finds something so funny she laughs and laughs to the point of almost-crying, but there are no tears nor sniffles — just plain, hefty laughter.